top of page

 Qui fanum effregerit, et ibi aliquid de sacris tulerit, ducitur ad mare, et in sabulo, quod accessus maris operire solte, finduntur aures eius, et castratur, et immolatur Diis quorum templa violavit.

-Therefore, when Boniface was ravaging pagan objects, it was the Frisians legal right and duty to kill him.
+Therefore, when Boniface was ravaging pagan objects, it was the Frisians' legal right and duty to kill him.
+No arbitrary killing, but the execution of a judgment.
+Who knows, a judgment made at an ad hoc gathering of the thing.
 Boniface got away with just a blow of an axe, you could say.

-About ten years after the death of Boniface, monk Willehad from Northumbria made Dokkum his missionary post not far remote from the place where Boniface was executed.
-Willehad established churches in Holwerd, and on the Wadden Sea islands Ameland and Terschelling.
+About ten years after the death of Boniface, monk Willehad from Northumbria made the town of Dokkum his missionary post not far from the place where Boniface was executed.
+Willehad established churches in the village of Holwerd and on the Wadden Sea islands of Ameland and Terschelling.
 All churches were dedicated to Saint Willibrord.
-Willehad was a relative of Willibrord and was supported by Willibrord’s abbey in Echternach.
+Willehad was a relative of Willibrord and was supported by Willibrord's abbey in Echternach.
 After Willehad, Ludger stepped in.

-Concerning the difficult relationship between Willibrord and Boniface, read our blog post The Abbey of Egmond and the Rise of Gerulfing Dynasty.
+Concerning the difficult relationship between Willibrord and Boniface, study our blog post The Abbey of Egmond and the Rise of Gerulfing Dynasty.

 We can only guess as to how the pagan beliefs and heathen shrines looked like.
-We have the description of the Roman historian Tacitus of the first century, about the Germanic believe.
+We have the description of the Roman historian Tacitus of the first century AD, about the Germanic believe.
 He comments on the search of omens, the casting of lots, and the role of women as holy and gifted with the talent of prophecy.
-Holy places were woods and groves, and the Germanic people didn't portray idols in human likeness.
+Holy places were woods and groves, and the Germanic people did not portray idols in human likeness.

-Furthermore, there is the Indiculus superstitionum et paganiarum which translates as 'small index of superstitions and paganism'.
-A text dated to mid eighth century.
-The Indiculus is carefully being kept in the Vatican.
-Unfortunately, the Indiculus is mere the index of a work that has been lost.
-The Indiculus sums up thirty, we think, fascinating heathen practices of the northern Germanic tribes, i.e. the Saxons and the Frisians.
+Furthermore, there is the Indiculus superstitionum et paganiarum, which translates as 'small index of superstitions and paganism'.
+A text dated to the mid-eighth century, the Indiculus is carefully kept in the Vatican.
+Unfortunately, the Indiculus is merely the index of a work that has been lost.
+The Indiculus sums up thirty, we think, fascinating heathen practices of the northern Germanic tribes, i.e., the Saxons and the Frisians.
 Because the work itself has been lost, the rituals and practices are difficult to interpret and understand by the index alone.
 Again, the casting of lots is one of the practices, but many more.
-Check out our blog post Groove is in the Hearth to learn more about the pagan rituals of the old Frisians, and about the Indiculus.
+Check out our blog post Groove is in the Hearth.
+Very superstitious, is the way to learn more about the pagan rituals of the old Frisians and the full text of the Indiculus.

-Also part of the same codex in which the Indiculus has been preserved, is a baptismal vow; the so-called Utrecht Vow.
-There's much discussion about the origin of the text since it contains elements of the Old Saxon, Old Frisian, Old English, and Old Low Franconian (Old Dutch) languages.
-Be that as it may, the baptismal vow the missionaries Boniface and Ludger used, and who knows Bernlef too, was more or less as follows:
+Also part of the same codex in which the Indiculus has been preserved is a baptismal vow, the so-called Utrecht Vow.
+There is much discussion about the origin of the text since it contains elements of the Old Saxon, Old Frisian, Old English, and Old Low Franconian, i.e., Old Dutch languages.
+Be that as it may, the baptismal vow used by the missionaries Boniface and Ludger, and who knows, Bernlef likewise, was more or less – or exactly – as follows:

 • Do you forsake the Devil?
 And he should reply: I forsake the Devil.